If you see an error that says:

 Your Netflix account is in use on another device.
 Please stop playing on other devices to continue.
 Visit Netflix.com/help for more information

-If you've shared your Netflix account with friends or family, they may be using Netflix while you're trying to watch some content.
+If you've shared your Netflix account with friends or family, they may be using Netflix while you're trying to watch.
 The number of users that can stream at the same time will depend on your Netflix plan.
-You can see the limit for your account, as well as other plan options, from the Change Plan page.
+You can see the limit for your account, as well as other plan options, on the Change Plan page.

 Solution: Make sure that no one else is using your account before trying to stream again.